Glossary of Terms – Key Self-Directed Retirement Phrases

 At IRA Financial, we offer different types of Self-Directed retirement plans:

-Our professional tax/ERISA specialists can provide a free consultation to help you determine which Self-Directed IRA retirement plan best fits your needs.
+Our professional tax and ERISA specialists can provide a free consultation to help you determine which Self-Directed IRA retirement plan best fits your needs.

 Self-Directed IRA (Individual Retirement Account)